Sofía Reyes

 Adalbertstraße 43, 10179 Berlin

-Extended opening hours during Berlin Art Week from September 11 to 14, 11 am – 7pm
+Extended opening hours during Berlin Art Week, 11–14 September 2025: 11 am–7 pm

-Hallucination is traditionally defined as “something one sees, hears, feels, or smells that does not actually exist.”
-In the context of this exhibition, however, the term can be understood as a distinct mode of perception—one that eschews transcendence and questions the boundaries of the categories through which we typically organize lived experience: reality, fiction, simulacrum, intoxication, and others.
+A hallucination is defined as “something that you see, hear, feel or smell that does not exist”: in the context of this exhibition, the term can be better understood as a particular mode of perception, one that removes transcendence from events and questions the limits of the categories we use to compartmentalize the lived experience: reality, fiction, simulacra, intoxication, etc. Life just happens all the time; there is no need to seek profound meaning beyond sensorial experience.